roman-milk/roman-milk.github.io/bedding-the-babysitter.md

  I watched as Ashley walked around the corner and said not in a yell, but close to it, "You will leave Jenny alone."

  I couldn't see Sabrina's facial reaction, but did hear it.
 "Fuck you, Ashley."
-Report_Story #3